ankitmisk/PPT-GENERATOR/README.md

   identically to their HTML counterparts, including gradient backgrounds.
 - If the AI's output isn't valid JSON (rare), the app shows an error and asks you to regenerate rather than guessing at broken content.
-- **Image generation** uses Google's `gemini-2.5-flash-image` model via a direct REST call (`generativelanguage.googleapis.com`).
-The free tier is roughly 500 requests/day at the time of writing, but Google's limits can change — check https://ai.google.dev for current quotas.
-If an image fails to generate (quota, safety filter, etc.), that one slide just falls back to a text-only layout and the rest of the deck still completes.
-- `gemini-3-pro-image-preview` ("Nano Banana Pro") is a separate, higher-end model with **no free tier** — this app intentionally uses the Flash Image model instead to stay within the free quota.
+- **Image generation** uses [Pollinations.ai](https://pollinations.ai), a
+  free text-to-image service accessed via a simple GET request — no API key needed, so it's independent of your Google/Groq/Tavily key limits.
+It's a shared community service, so occasional slowdowns or a failed image are possible; failures fall back to a text-only layout for that slide and a "🔁 Retry missing image(s)" button appears so you don't have to regenerate the whole deck.
+- Requests to Pollinations are paced (~2.5s apart) with retry/backoff on rate-limit or server errors, to stay well-behaved with their free infrastructure.